carineconstantino/security_tools/goosearch/README.md

    ls -l
  ```

- 3. Enter a some world to search sites that have this subject:
+ 3. Enter some world to search sites that have this subject:

  ```
    python3 <script.py>